rich-iannone/great-theme/README.md

 Great Theme uses **griffe** to analyze your package without importing it.
 This enables:

-- **Safe introspection**: Works with packages containing non-Python components (Rust/C bindings, etc.)
+- **Safe introspection**: Works with packages containing non-Python components
 - **Accurate method counting**: Counts actual public methods on each class
 - **Smart categorization**: Automatically identifies classes, functions, and other objects
 - **Automatic method enumeration**: Explicitly lists all methods for quartodoc to document